OfficeDev/office-ui-fabric-core/README.md

 #####How often do you release Fabric?
 We add new features in minor versions (for example, x.**Y**.z), which we typically release approximately every two weeks.
 Bug fixes and minor tweaks might be included in patch versions (for example, x.y.**Z**) which we release as necessary.
 Whenever we put out a new release, be sure to visit the change log for details about what’s new.
 This might include breaking changes that you should be aware of.

+#####How is Fabric Licensed?

+- All files on the Office UI Fabric GitHub repository are subject to the MIT license.
+Please read the License file at the root of the project.
+- Usage of the fonts referenced on Office UI Fabric files is subject to the terms listed [here](http://aka.ms/fabric-font-license)

 ##Documentation

 - [Getting started](https://github.com/OfficeDev/Office-UI-Fabric/blob/master/ghdocs/GETTINGSTARTED.md)